apiato/documentation/_docs/components/events.md

 > Note: You will get more benefits creating Events Listeners for each Event.

-To do this you will need to create an EventServiceProvider in your container extending EventsProvider `App\Ship\Parents\Providers\EventsProvider`.
+To do this you will need to create a custom `EventServiceProvider` in your container extending `App\Ship\Parents\Providers\EventsProvider`.

-The EventServiceProvider needs to be registered in the containers MainServiceProvider
+Your custom `EventServiceProvider` needs to be registered in the containers `MainServiceProvider` as well.

 ```
 <?php

-namespace App\Containers\User\Providers;
+namespace App\Containers\Car\Providers;

 use App\Ship\Parents\Providers\MainProvider;